-- 2 lbs of ground turkey (I used lean 93%)
+- 2 lbs ground turkey I used lean 93%

-- 1 medium yellow onion, diced very small
+- 1 yellow onion diced very small

-- 6 garlic cloves, minced
+- 6 garlic cloves minced

-- ¼ teaspoon of red chili flakes
+- 1/4 teaspoon red chili flakes

-- 1 tablespoon of Italian Seasoning
+- 1 tablespoon Italian Seasoning

-- tablespoon of flaxseed meal
+- 1 tablespoon flaxseed meal

-- 1 egg, beaten
+- 1 egg beaten